InteropIO/finsemble-notifications/README.md

 notifier.subscribe(sub, onSubHandler, onNotifyHandler);
 ```

+#### Example .Net notification component ####
-An example WPF component is also provided that uses this DLL to send notifications and to subscribe to the notifications stream.
-See the [.Net example component](dot-net-notifications/NotifyComponent) for details.
-Both projects can be built using the included [Visual Studio solution](dot-net-notifications)
+An [example WPF component](dot-net-notifications/NotifyComponent) is  provided that uses the FinsembleNotifications.dll and Finsemble.dll to send notifications and to subscribe to the notifications stream.
+Please build both the [NotifyComponent](dot-net-notifications/NotifyComponent) and [FinsembleNotifications.dll](dot-net-notifications/FinsembleNotifications)   using the included [Visual Studio solution](dot-net-notifications).

+Note: The example [configuration file](dot-net-notifications/NotifyComponent/config.json) makes use of a variable `$wpfExampleBase` set in the [sample config file](sample.config.json) to construct the path to the example executable.
+Set `$wpfExampleBase` such that the path in the [NotifyComponent config](dot-net-notifications/NotifyComponent/config.json) points to the built .exe file(s).